ptnghia16/mobility-comparability/README.md

 # Bachelor Thesis: How does restricting labor mobility affect financial statement comparability?
 An examination of U.S. covenants not-to-compete.
 This repository stores the scripts underlying the results in my bachelor thesis at VinUni.

+Abstract: This study explores how labor mobility restrictions in the form of covenants not-to-compete (CNCs) affect financial statement comparability.
+Evidence shows that when a state increases the legal enforceability of these covenants, the financial statements of industry peers in this state become less comparable.
+The impact is stronger for industry followers and firms surrounded by more local peers, suggesting that labor-based knowledge spillover is a mechanism of this impact.
+Moreover, increases in CNC enforceability lead firms to face greater difficulties in raising capital and sustaining investment due to lower comparability.
+These findings have important implications for policymakers, accounting standard setters, and firm owners.

 ### Master do file
 * File name: Master.do